 Jessica Min

 Welcome!
-I am a labor economist and PhD candidate in Economics at Princeton University.
+I am a PhD candidate in Economics at Princeton University.

 I am on the academic job market in 2024-25.